istio/istio.io/content/docs/tasks/security/vault-ca/index.md

 ---
 title: Istio Vault CA Integration
-description: Show how to integrate with Vault CA for mutual TLS.
+description: This task shows you how to integrate a Vault Certificate Authority with Istio for mutual TLS.
 weight: 10
 keywords: [security,certificate]
 ---

-This task walks you through an example of integrating Istio with a [Vault CA](https://www.vaultproject.io/) to issue certificates to Istio workloads and shows a demo of Istio mutual TLS using certificates issued by a Vault CA.
+This task shows you how to integrate a [Vault Certificate Authority (CA)](https://www.vaultproject.io/) with Istio to issue certificates for workloads in the mesh.
+This task includes a demo of Istio mutual TLS using certificates issued by a Vault CA.

 ## Before you begin